ggfolks/platform/notes/ui.md

   - invalid implies dirty
   - animated style transitions will often dirty but not invalidate

-- Do we want hover?
-(Doesn't really work on touch, so maybe not worth it for mouse/desktop?)

 - Unfocus all roots if we click outside any root?